Julia Wertz: Cartooning career

 Wertz was born in the San Francisco Bay Area.
+She is known for her comedic graphic novel memoirs that, despite being lauded for their humor, address serious subject matters like alcoholism, mental illness, abortion, miscarriage, and a variety of personal and societal failures.
+She also writes and draws extensively about history and urban exploring, both in book form and in publications like the New Yorker.

-She made her name with a comic strip titled The Fart Party, which Atomic Books anthologized in two volumes in 2007 and 2009.
-Soon after the strip's success, she retired The Fart Party, claiming she was unaware of its impending significance at the time of its creation.
-Wertz subsequently moved her online operations to the Museum of Mistakes site, where a few old Fart Party strips exist in the archive.
+She first made her name with a comic strip titled The Fart Party, which chronicled her life in San Francisco in comic strip form.
+The strip quickly gained popularity, garnering praise for its "crude but sharp humor and wit" from publications like the Onion and New York Magazine.
+Atomic Books anthologized in two volumes in 2007 and 2009.
+Soon after the strip's success, Wertz retired the nameThe Fart Party, claiming she was unaware of its impending significance at the time of its creation.
+Despite dropping the name, she has stated many times she still thinks it's funny.

 In 2010, Random House published Drinking at the Movies, Wertz's first full-length graphic memoir.
-Against the backdrop of her move from San Francisco to New York, the book details serious issues, such as a family member's battle with substance abuse and her own alcoholism, with trademark wit and self-effacement.
+Against the backdrop of her move from San Francisco to New York, the book depicts a family member's battle with substance abuse and her own alcoholism, with her trademark humor and self-depreciation.
 The Los Angeles Times called Drinking at the Movies a "quiet triumph" and critic Rob Clough, in The Comics Journal, said Wertz had "brilliant old-school comic strip timing."
 Drinking at the Movies was nominated for a 2011 Eisner Award in the Best Humor Publication category.

-In September 2012, Koyama Press published The Infinite Wait and Other Stories, a collection of Wertz's short comic stories, which was nominated for an Eisner Award in the Best Reality Based Work category.
-In 2014, Atomic Books released Museum of Mistakes: The Fart Party Collection, which anthologized Wertz's early books, plus new and extra material.
-Her books have been translated into many languages.
+In September 2012, Koyama Press published The Infinite Wait and Other Stories, a collection of short comic stories: Industry, about all Wertz's service industry jobs, The Infinite Wait, about getting a chronic illness diagnosis, and A Strange and Curious Place, about the role public libraries played throughout her life.
+The Infinite Wait was nominated for an Eisner Award in the Best Reality Based Work category.
+In 2017, Uncivilized Books published Museum of Mistakes: The Fart Party Collection, which anthologized Wertz's early books, plus new and extra material.